andyfeller/issueops-createrepo/README.md

 #### Option 2: Enterprise Personal Access Token (PAT) for enterprise-wide usage

+The Enterprise PAT route of gaining elevated access to an organization is that it can manage multiple organization across an enterprise.
+The downside is that it is tied to a user account, which should be a machine user to avoid disturbances when people are offboarded.

 1. Generate [personal access token](https://github.com/settings/tokens) under the machine user account with the following permissions:

    - **repo**